paradime-io/social-media-data-modeling-challenge/README.md

 ### 2022 saw more Hacker News job postings than in 2023, and most companies were hiring engineers, software engineers, full-stack developers

 ![019.png](./images/019.png)
 There are almost half as many machine learning roles posted in 2023 compared to 2022.
+There are more machine learning roles here than are listed in the LinkedIn job posts, though the numbers are much smaller compared to other roles.

-### Both Hacker News and LinkedIn job posts share asks for cloud computing (AWS, Azure), as well as data related roles
+### Both Hacker News and LinkedIn job posts share asks for cloud computing, as well as data related roles
 ![024.png](./images/024.png)
 ![](./images/025.png)